 Before embarking on any research, you should always remember these tips: shop around for the best rate, never accept an interest rate higher than what you're already paying your credit card companies, and never agree to a pre-payment penalty.
 Also, remember that some companies will charge a loan origination fee, so factor that into your comparison calculations.

-Visit any of the companies below, and be told your rate in minutes.
-If you’re happy with the terms of the loan, press “accept,” receive your money in days, and be on your way to paying off those credit card bills for good.
+If you're interested in applying for a personal loan with any of the companies below, visit their website, fill out a simple questionnaire, and be told your rate in minutes.
+If you're happy with the terms of the loan, press “accept,” receive your money in days, and be on your way to paying off those credit card bills for good.

 Founded by former Google employees, Upstart offers loans ranging from $1,000 to $50,000.
 There's no pre-payment penalty, which means you won't be punished for aggressively paying back the loan.
 The site reports that its borrowers save an average of 25% compared to their credit card rates — a substantial amount, regardless of how much debt you have.

 As with any lending scenario, a better credit score will get you a better rate.
 However, Upstart knows that you're more than a number in a database.
 Because of this, it takes other factors into account when analyzing your application, such as your education and job history.